GenericEric/truenas-scale-projects/keylase-nvidia-patch/README.md

+Save the script above to any directory you wish, and then run `chmod +x keylase-nvidia-patch.sh` on it to make it executable.
+Then run `./keylase-nvidia-patch.sh` to patch the driver for the first time.
+To make this persist, do the configuration below.

 Go to 'System Settings -> Advanced -> Init/Shutdown Scripts' and click the 'Add' button.

 Enter the information as follows after saving the `nvidia-patch.sh` script somewhere.